grotius-cnc/hal-core/src/hal/components/skynet/cpp_interface/libdxfrw/readme.md

 If you never used this dxfrw lib.
 You are lucky.

-A example to write a dxf file :
+A example to write a dxf file, this took me quite a while to figur out, the dxfrw has a cruel documentaton lack :

     #include <libdxfrw/libdxfrw.h>
     #include "examplewriter.h"